scm-repo-mirror/mozilla-ai_llamafile/README_0.10.0.md

-This branch is a work in progress, currently aimed at replicating a cosmopolitan llama.cpp build from scratch.
+This branch is a work in progress.

-For this reason, the regular llamafile build will likely fail for a while.
-The most up-to-date instructions on how to replicate our builds are here.
+It started with the goal of replicating a cosmopolitan llama.cpp build from scratch, so we could get the best of two worlds.
+On the one hand, some of the characteristic features of llamafiles, that is portability across different systems and architectures and the possibility of bundling model weights within llamafile executables.
+On the other hand, the features and the model support made available by the most recent versions of llama.cpp.

+We realise that what makes a llamafile is not just an APE executable, so we are now bringing back other of its features.
+We have started with the llamafile TUI and the latest PR introduces dynamic GPU support (starting with Metal first).

+While we are adding llamafile features back, some parts of the build might fail (for instance, the current build deos not support whisperfile and stable diffusion yet).
+If you want the more stable build with older code you can still use the code (and the instructions) you can find in the main branch, while here you'll find the most recent stuff.

-# Building llamafile v0.10.0
+# Building llamafile v0.10.0(alpha)

-The code currently contains the minimum set of changes required to rebuild llama.cpp with cosmopolitan.
-It is based on llama.cpp commit dbc15a79672e72e0b9c1832adddf3334f5c9229c (Dec, 6, 2025).
+The code currently contains the minimum set of changes required to rebuild llama.cpp with cosmopolitan, and use it together with the llamafile TUI and Metal GPU support.
+The code is based on llama.cpp commit dbc15a79672e72e0b9c1832adddf3334f5c9229c (Dec, 6, 2025).

-Run `make setup` to pull from the git submodules and apply the required patches.
+First of all, run `make setup` to pull from the git submodules and apply the required patches.

 Then, run the following to build the llamafile APE:

 ```